This is the Analog Man Beano Boosttm, a simple looking yet effective pedal.

 The American version is not as good.
 They remixed it and added some bits.
 After doing six records, that was the best tone I ever had, and I would love to go back and get that tone.

 We were able to come up with a truly exceptional version of this pedal due to the tens of thousands of New Old Stock (NOS) transistors we have bought for our Fuzz Face mods and Sunfaces.
-Up to mid 2008, we usually used selected British (not the terrible USA version) Newmarket NKT275 germanium transistors which we used in our SUNFACE fuzz as we had a lot of them in stock.
-We also got some Mullard black OC-44 transistors to try from a supplier, as most people are using these in their rangemaster clones.
-With careful selection, I A-Bd them and they sound very close to the NKTS but not as quiet.
-The OC-44s don't look like the old yellow or glass Mullards, nobody uses the real deal NOS Mullards.
-In 2014 we provided some Beano Boost pedals to a company that installed actual yellow OC-44 and sold them on eBay.
+Up to mid 2008, we usually used selected British (not the skinny, terrible sounding USA version) Newmarket NKT275 germanium transistors which we used in our SUNFACE fuzz as we had a lot of them in stock.
+In 2014 we started to provide some Beano Boost pedals to a company that installed actual yellow Mullard OC-44 transistors and sold them on eBay (very expensive, great mojo but really don't sound different from our normal Beano Boosts).
 We heard from someone in the UK that in the 1960s some Rangemasters came with NKT transistors.
 Here is a Picture of an old Rangemaster from the UK that appears to be original with an NKT (not NKT275).
-Here is a Picture of a real OC-44 transistor, you won't find these in any of the normal Rangemaster clones.
+Here is a Picture of a real OC-44 transistor, you won't find these in any of the normal Rangemaster clones except those Beano Boosts on eBay.
 Here is a picture of a NOS rangemaster that had a Mullard OC71 inside.

 This pedal is often used with Humbuckers and British amps, if that is your setup you will be thrilled by the tones of this pedal.
 With Fender type guitars and amps this pedal can also be used for some excellent tones, especially with the tone setting in the mid or low range boost mode.
 Blackmore, Brian May, and Rory Gallagher (live youtube sample, you can see it on his AC30) all used single coils with their Rangemasters.
 Brian and Rory used them with VOX AC30 amps (Rory turned Brian onto that combo!).